MSFT-Innovation-Hub-India/MTC-Student-Developer-Programme-Quantum-Computing/README.md

 # MTC Student Developer Programme 2023

 ![alt Quantum](https://github.com/MaalavikaS/Maals.github.io/blob/main/Q.png)
-## Welcome to the Quantum Computing Repository.
+## Welcome to the quantum computing repository.
 Here you can get a bird's eye view of the quantum world and explore two applications that we've chosen to study where quantum computing holds great promise.<br>

 # An overview of the world of Quantum Computing
 ## What is Quantum Computing?